 Make it part of your broader selection criteria, supported by the board as a whole.

-This post here can help you have a conversation with your board about how it can become more strategic with its recruitment and start to build diversity into its ethos.
+This post here can help you have a conversation with your board about how it can become more strategic with its board recruitment and start to build diversity into its ethos.

 Be intentional about seeking diverse candidates.